Tr33Bug/DomainlifecyclesCodeGenerator/README.md

     ```bash
     huggingface-cli login
     ```
-    After this you should be promptet to past a Access Token.
+    After this you should be prompted to past an Access Token.
 Generate the Access Token with the required rights through the Hugging Face website and your user account.
 3. Gain access to the model repository if required.
 To do this, log in to the Hugging Face Hub, go to the model repository and agree to the corresponding Terms of Services or similar.

 > [!NOTE]
-> For more informations on the huggingface-cli see the Documentation: [Command Line Interface (CLI)](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli)
+> For more information on the huggingface-cli see the documentation: [Command Line Interface (CLI)](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli)

 ## Contributing
 This project is not being actively developed further, for questions or suggestions please open an issue.